 PhD (Dance Studies); MCPA Dance Studies; PGDip Dance Studies; Diploma in Dance Performance

 Rosemary Martin gained her formative dance training at the New Zealand School of Dance, Wellington, while also receiving dance learning and performing experiences in Australia, London, Canada and Japan.
 She subsequently worked with the Royal New Zealand Ballet as a dancer.
 Rose has extensive experience in research and teaching in the Middle East.
 She has taught at Cairo Modern Dance Company, Egypt; El-Funoun Palestinian Dance Troupe, Occupied Palestine; Jordanian National Dance Center, Jordan; Lebanese American University, Lebanon.
 Her articles are published in journals such as: Journal of Dance Education; Research in Dance Education; Higher Education, Research and Development; and Qualitative Inquiry.
-Rose is the author of Talking dance: Contemporary histories from the Southern Mediterranean (2014) with Associate Professor Nicholas Rowe and Associate Professor Ralph Buck, and the sole-author of Women, dance and revolution: Performance and protest in the Southern Mediterranean (2016).
-She has presented invited guest lectures at: University of the Arts Helsinki; Utrecht University; Beijing Dance Academy; Lebanese American University; Town House Gallery Cairo; World Dance Alliance Global Summits and Society of Dance History Scholars Conferences.
+Rose is the author of Talking dance: Contemporary histories from the Southern Mediterranean (2014) with Associate Professor Nicholas Rowe and Associate Professor Ralph Buck, Dance, diversity and difference: Performance and identity politics in Northern Europe and the Baltic (2017) with Professor Eeva Anttila, and the sole-author of Women, dance and revolution: Performance and protest in the Southern Mediterranean (2016).
+She has presented invited guest lectures and keynotes at: University of the Arts Helsinki; University of Coimbra; Norwegian University of Science and Technology; Utrecht University; Beijing Dance Academy; China Dancers Association; Lebanese American University; Town House Gallery Cairo; World Alliance for Arts Education; World Dance Alliance Global Summits and Society of Dance History Scholars Conferences.
 Her research interests include dance education; dance ethnography; dance in post-colonial contexts; dance and politics and cross-cultural dance education.

 Research | Current

-My current research activities are focused around three major projects, the Academy of Finland Strategic Research Project ArtsEqual, the Talking dance: Contemporary histories of the Baltic Sea book and my ECREA project, Tracing dance stories: Cultural and political histories of dance in contemporary Syria.
+My current research activities are focused around two major projects, the Academy of Finland Strategic Research Project ArtsEqual, and my ECREA project, Tracing dance stories: Cultural and political histories of dance in contemporary Syria.

 Arts as Public Service: Strategic Steps towards Equality (ARTSEQUAL consortium, Principal Investigator: Professor Heidi Westerlund)